AmitChigare/music-player/README.md

 #### After successful installation all the libraries, run the following command in the current folder where manage.py is present
 #### python manage.py runserver
 #### Note that superuser is already created and sql database is already included this project for simplicity
+#### Regular commits are provided explaining the steps implemented.
 #### After successfully running the application, Goto musicPlayer webpage and add songs, then you can enjoy listening